Chat Model API

 public class Generation implements ModelResult<AssistantMessage> {

-private AssistantMessage assistantMessage;
+private final AssistantMessage assistantMessage;

 private ChatGenerationMetadata chatGenerationMetadata;